Skip to content

 Crowd.crowd_validation_factors_need_user_agent = false # false for Crowd 2.0.5, true for Crowd 2.0.2

-Crowd.crowd_session_validationinterval = 0 # Set > 0 for authentication caching.
+Crowd.crowd_session_validationinterval = 0 # Set > 0 for authentication caching.`

 This file contains the Crowd configuration for your application.
 Change the configuration according to your needs.
+Then add this to your ApplicationController class:

 class ApplicationController < ActionController::Base